dshanske/simple-location/readme.txt

 will now be required to show maps for services that require API keys.

 == Changelog ==

+= 4.0.0 ( 2019-10-xx ) =
+* Reimplement timezone handling using updated functions from WordPress 5.3 backported to this plugin
+* Enable UTC and offset override support provided you are using PHP5.5 or above
+* Reenable the option for nominatim despite it being prone to denial but provide the admin email address as requested by service
+* Add support for comments using the timezone of the post they are part of
+* APIXU is now Weatherstack.com
+* Sunrise and sunset function now in astronomical calculation class and factor in elevation to calculate visual sunset
+* Last seen widget now shows local time, sunrise and sunset times and map optionally
+* Add airport widget
+* Support user update using geojson
+* Add tabbed settings page
+* Compass API is now a user not a global setting
+* Add support for LocationIQ as a map and geo provider
+* Add support for WeatherBit as a weather provider
+* Add polyline encoder
+* Add support for historical locations, currently only Compass supported, in the Classic Editor
+* Support generating a static map with multiple location markers for archive views
+* Do not add current weather if publish date is not current
+* Enhance HERE map styles
+* Switch from default map width/height to width and aspect ratio
+* Switch default map zoom to summary descriptions over numerical values
+* Generate default map zooms when possible based on altitude or accuracy when available
+* Update various form fields to use number over text types
+* Add /map to archive pages and it will display a custom map archive page
+* Misc validation checks to prevent PHP notices
+* Fix timezone issues on attachments by using the location of the photo to update the timestamp
+* If no location is provided Micropub will lookup the location factoring in the publish time if one is provided

 = 3.8.2 ( 2019-09-21 ) =
 * Minor Fixes to photo improvements released in 3.8.1